-So that’s my choice of some of my favourite samurai movies.
-I could have included a bunch more but this is all you will need to get the best from Japanese samurai movie genre.
+I could have included a bunch more but this is all you will need to get the best from the samurai movies genre.

-If you want more ideas for movies in Japan then check out my post on 10 movies to watch before going to Japan.
+If you want more movies about Japan then check out: 10 of the best movies to watch about Japan

 This post will also explain the last stand of the samurai in their last epic fights.